ChuckJonas/ts-force/README.md

 ### Running Tests

-In order to run unit test you must first create a .env.test file with the following credentals that link to a valid salesforce account
+In order to run unit test you must first create a .env.test file with the following credentials that link to a valid salesforce account

 ```bat